NEOSidekick/NEOSidekick.AiAssistant/README.md

 ```

 Of course, you can also define the privilege for any
-other role that you are using, for example `Neos.Neos:Administrator`.
+other role that you are using for example `Neos.Neos:Administrator`.

+### Page-specific AI briefings

+You can add the mixin `NEOSidekick.AiAssistant:Mixin.AiPageBriefing` to any Document NodeType to allow editors to fine-tune the NEOSidekick AI Assistant behavior,
+or you can build your own based on the [NEOSidekick YAML API](https://neosidekick.com/en/product/features/build-your-own-ai#page-specific-briefings).